TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 I am here, and so are you.
 And I guess we could wonder— wonder what to do.

 What code should I transmit today?
 And who is it for?
+Who is to say.

-Is it really just practice?
+Is it really [just](https://www.todepond.com/wikiblogarden/better-computing/just/) practice?
 And nothing more?

-I find myself with a platform— Can practice be just— Can practice be more?
+I find myself with a platform— Can practice be just— Can practice be more?— Can practice be ... either or?— on the floor?— out the door?— a bore— snore?— outlawed?— a monkey's paw?—

+Is it really [just](https://www.todepond.com/wikiblogarden/better-computing/just/) practice?
+And nothing more?

 ## Around a topic

 I typically write loads of things down around a single topic.
 Then I [cut and cut and cut](https://www.todepond.com/wikiblogarden/repetition/quality/control/) until there's almost nothing left.
 Then I publish it.
-I probably need to write about ten times more than the length of the final thing— This post is what it looks like if I don't cut at all— only add.
+I probably need to write about ten times more than the length of the actual thing— This post is what it looks like if I don't cut at all— only add.
 And it becomes a game of itself.

-And it doesn't feel right, to play a "game" over topics so real and important.
+And it doesn't feel right, to play such a "game" over topics so real and important.

 But here I am.
 I find myself with a platform.
 I must make the most of it.
 And for that I need practice.